hueadmin/hue/docs/docs-site/content/administrator/administration/user-management.md

 <table>
 <tr><td>First name and Last name</td><td> The user's first and last name.
 </td></tr>
-<tr><td>E-mail address</td><td>The user's e-mail address.
-The e-mail address is used by the Job
+<tr><td>E-mail address</td><td>The Editor can send an
-    Designer and Beeswax applications to send users an e-mail message after certain actions have occurred.
-The Job Designer sends an e-mail message after a job has completed.
-Beeswax sends a message after a query has completed.
+    e-mail message after a query has completed.
 If an e-mail address is not specified, the application will not attempt to email the user.</td></tr>
 <tr><td>Groups</td><td> The groups to which the user belongs.
 By default, a user is assigned
     to the **default** group, which allows access to all applications.